-This builds a Visual Studio solution file, based on the version of Visual Studio that is configured (either the latest installed version, or the version specified by \$MSVS\VERSION in the construction environment).
-For Visual Studio 6, it will generate a .dsw file.
-For Visual Studio 7 (.NET), it will generate a .sin file.
+This builds a Visual Studio solution file, based on the version of Visual Studio that is configured (either the latest installed version, or the version specified by \$MSVS_VERSION in the construction environment).
+For Visual Studio 6, it will generate a .sm file.